Ford Super Duty: Fifth generation (2023–present)

 The fifth-generation Super Duty was revealed in September 2022.
 Production started in early 2023.
 Just like its predecessor, this generation of Super Duty shares much of the cab and interior with the contemporary F-150.

 Two new engine options were introduced.
 The new 6.8L gasoline V8, which is essentially a short-stroked version of the 7.3L Godzilla, is standard and was initially only available on F-250 and F-350 pickup models with the base XL trim.
 A high-output version of the 6.7L Power Stroke diesel, producing up to 500 horsepower and 1,200 lb-ft of torque, is available on all pickup models and is included with the Limited trim.
 The 7.3L Godzilla is standard on higher trims of the F-250 and F-350 pickups, is available on the XL trim (but only with the STX package, which is not available with dual rear wheels), and is the only gasoline engine option for F-350 through F-600 chassis-cab models.
 All engines are paired to a 10-speed automatic transmission.
 Four-wheel drive is standard on XLT and higher trims on pickups as well as on the Lariat trim on chassis-cabs.

 For 2024, the 6.8L V8 gained flex-fuel capability, and was now available on F-250 and F-350 pickups with the XLT trim.

 For 2025, the 6.8L V8 was now available on F-250 and F-350 pickups with the Lariat trim.
 Lariat models were now exclusively available in Crew Cab and used a synthetic seating material dubbed "ActiveX" instead of leather.
 The F-250 and F-350 SuperCab pickups were now only available with the 8' bed, riding on a 164" wheelbase, and with single rear wheels.
 Just like in the 2024 F-150 refresh, the Sport Appearance Package was replaced with the Black Appearance Package, and the Limited trim was replaced with the Platinum Plus package.

 Additional updates for 2025 included the introduction of the Ford Pro Vehicle Integration System (FVIS) 2.0, designed to improve compatibility with aftermarket equipment and fleet upfitting.
 Trailer technology was also expanded, with enhanced blind-spot coverage for longer trailers and optional tire-pressure monitoring for towed units.
 The exterior color range was revised with the addition of Avalanche Gray and Ruby Red Metallic Tinted Clearcoat, while the Sport Appearance Package was discontinued in favor of a new Black Appearance Package.
 All Super Duty models continued to be equipped with the 10-speed TorqShift automatic transmission.
+Ford revealed the 2027 Super Duty Carhartt Edition on May 7, 2026 with orders starting fall 2026, the package is exclusively available on XLT optioned with 4x4 and the 6 3/4 ft bed for 2027, the Tremor off road package is available with the 8 ft bed and the base XL, the longer bed will have a 48 gallon tank.